 Students will enroll each semester or summer term in which assistance is provided by graduate committee members or when use of the library or other research facilities or Sul Ross State University is made.
+Students must enroll full time in any session that they are receiving assistantship, either for teaching or research

-Master of Agriculture (Non-thesis) Range and Wildlife Management-30 hours
+Master of Agriculture (Non-thesis) Natural Resource Conservation -30 hours

-The Master of Agriculture program of study for Range and Wildlife can be completed as a totally web based option, a totally in person option or as a mix of web based and in person courses.
-Courses designated with a W are web based and those with an IP are in person.
-The M.Ag. must include the following courses:
+The Master of Agriculture program of study for Natural Resource Conservation can be completed as a totally web based option or as a mix of web based and in person courses, with up to 3 courses (9 hours) being completed in person, with the approval of the Graduate Committee.